 Great Work, You’re Now Done!

-Are you already convinced that can create a complete cartoon character from head to feet?
+Are you already convinced that you can create a complete cartoon character from head to foot?
 I’m looking forward to seeing them!
 Share your drawings with us below and, if you still have any questions, I’ll be happy to answer it in the comments.